mattbasta/client-performance-handbook/manuscript/01-Introduction-to-Web-Performance.md

 C
 : The (fiscal) cost of the change

+Obviously, the units of each variable are subjective.
+Measuring difficulty, for example, might be better done in man hours for one team and sprints for another.
+Expected wins might be measured in dollars, engagement, or milliseconds.
+The dimensional analysis required to make this approach useful may not be simple and will vary greatly between organizations.

 A good project manager should use a similar approach to determine what areas of performance deserve the most attention.
 It is very hard to say no to a change that provides a seemingly substantial benefit, but prioritizing the most valuable changes over less valuable changes will ultimately provide the most effective means of addressing a broad range of performance challenges.